Chocolate Chip Pecan Cookies

 STEP 1: Combine the butter and sugars in a large mixing bowl.

-STEP 2: Use a hand or stand mixer to mix everything until well combined.
-Add the eggs one at a time and mix.
-Add the vanilla and mix.
+STEP 2: Use an electric mixer to beat the butter and sugars until well combined.
+Add the eggs one at a time, mixing after each, then mix in the vanilla.

 STEP 3: Add the flour, salt, and baking soda into the bowl.

-STEP 4: Switch to a wooden spoon or a spatula and stir the cookie dough about halfway.
+STEP 4: Switch to a wooden spoon or spatula and stir the dough until about halfway mixed.

-STEP 5: Add the chocolate chips and pecans to the bowl.
+STEP 5: Add the chocolate chips and pecans.

-STEP 6: Stir until the chocolate is well-distributed and the flour is just mixed in.
+STEP 6: Continue stirring until the chocolate is evenly distributed and no dry flour remains.

-STEP 7: Use a cookie scoop to scoop cookie dough balls directly onto baking sheets lined with parchment paper.
+STEP 7: Use a cookie scoop to portion the dough into balls and place them on parchment-lined baking sheets.

-STEP 8: Bake the cookies until the edges are set and the middles are slightly underdone.
-Press a few more chocolate chips and pecan pieces on each baked cookie while still warm (optional).
-Cool on a wire rack.
+STEP 8: Bake until the edges are set and the centres look slightly underdone.
+While still warm, press a few extra chocolate chips and pecan pieces on top if you like.
+Let the cookies cool on a wire rack.

 Expert Tips